French submarine Surcouf

-Surcouf disappeared during the night of 18/19 February 1942 in the Caribbean Sea, possibly after colliding with the American freighter Thompson Lykes, although this is not definitely established.
+Surcouf disappeared during the night of 18/19 February 1942 in the Caribbean Sea, possibly after colliding with the US freighter Thompson Lykes, although this has not been definitely established.
 She was named after the French privateer and shipowner Robert Surcouf.
 She was the largest submarine built until surpassed by the first Japanese I-400 class aircraft carrier submarine in 1944.

 Design

 The Washington Naval Treaty had placed strict limits on naval construction by the major naval powers in regard to displacements and artillery calibers of battleships and cruisers.
 However, no agreements were reached in respect of light ships such as frigates, destroyers or submarines.
-In addition, to ensure the country's protection and that of the empire, France mounted the construction of an important submarine fleet (79 units in 1939).
+In addition, to ensure the country's protection and that of the empire, France started the construction of an important submarine fleet (79 units in 1939).
 Surcouf was intended to be the first of a class of three submarine cruisers; however, she was the only one completed.